 Eye strain is a form of repetitive strain injury, and like all RSIs when the symptoms initially occur it can be warded away by simply taking a good break from the activity causing the strain.
 This can be difficult if you need to work with computers, but you can always limit the amount of screen time you have after work, and lessening the brightness and contrast will work wonders.

-We will be exploring eye strain further in future blog posts, specifically, we'll be taking a look at eye strain symptoms and how to prevent eye strain.
 For more information on other types of RSI, take a look at our Ultimate Guide To Repetitive Strain Injuries, which contains details on what causes a RSI, why repetitive strain injuries occur, preventing RSIs, how to treat them, and much more.